 While ISO 22301:2012 is applicable to any organisation, regardless of its size or industry, it is particularly useful for organisations that operate in high-risk environments such as financial services, transportation, telecom, and food production.
 Additionally, businesses that are unable to function properly during a disruption can benefit from this standard.
 An IT company, for example, will be unable to function during a power outage.

-According to Blue Kaizen (2014), this structure is a new formulation of ISO Management System and an alignment with “Annex SL” that allows the organisation to make multiple implementations at the same time for related ISO Management Standard.
+Blue Kaizen (2014), this structure is a new formulation of ISO Management System and an alignment with “Annex SL” that allows the organisation to make multiple implementations at the same time for related ISO Management Standard.
 ISO 22301:2012 is structured as follows:

 ISO 22301:2012 covers the requirements for an efficient BCMS, which will allow the company to minimise any risks associated with disruptions and ensure that business is able to operate as usual despite an unexpected event and continue to offer a premium level of service.
 Aside from this, being ISO 22301:2012 certified can benefit a business by